LIGIA POPLAWSKA (PL)

 2023

-Fading Senses, Sensitive Territories, Bienal’23 Fotografia do Porto, theme ACTS OF EMPATHY, organized by Ci.Clo Plataforma Fotografia and Salut au Monde!, Porto, Portugal
+Acts of Empathy, Fading Senses, Sensitive Territories ― Bienal’23 Fotografia do Porto, Salut au Monde!, Porto, Portugal

 2021

-Fading Senses, PhMuseum Days 2021 International Photography Festival, Bologna
+A New Beginning, Fading Senses ― PhMuseum Days 2021 International Photography Festival, Bologna, Italy

 2020